Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_example_push_based_java/example_push_based_java_connector.md

 - `scripts/install.sql` - Script which creates a native application from the files uploaded by `deploy.sql` script.

 ### Java Agent module
-Contains java files that constitute the Agent application and gradle files that are needed to build this application.
+Contains Java files that constitute the Agent application and gradle files that are needed to build this application.

 ### sf_build.sh script